 Now that you know how your score is calculated, you can use this to make a strategy to get a good SAT composite score.
-For example, if you doubt your skills at math, then you can calculate how much score you need to get in reading and writing to make up for the low math score.
-Note however that some colleges, especially highly competitive universities, will require and look into your subject test scores.
+For example, if you doubt your skills at math, then you can calculate how much score you need to get in reading and writing and language test to make up for the low math score.
+Note however that some colleges, especially highly competitive universities, will require or look into your subject test scores.

 Practice Tests Will Give You A Clue

 SAT practice tests are based on the actual SAT test.

 If you use SAT practice tests, you would have an idea how well you will do on the actual SAT test.
 That is because practice tests are designed to closely resemble the actual test.

 SAT practice tests will tell you what your strong and weak areas area.